Medically reviewed by Drugs.com. Last updated on Feb 25, 2022.

 - Add 40 mL of sterile water for injection (WFI) to reconstitute each vial to provide a 10 mg/mL solution per vial.

-- Each vial should be inspected visually for particulate matter after reconstitution and should appear to be clear, colorless to pale yellow solution.
+- Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Each reconstituted vial should appear to be a clear, colorless to pale yellow solution, free of visible particles.

 - Withdraw and discard 120 mL from a 1000 mL intravenous bag of D5W.

-Diluted intravenous solution in an infusion bag should be used within 6 hours when stored at room temperature, or used within 12 hours when refrigerated at 2 to 8°C (36 to 46°F).
+Storage and Use of Intravenous Solution: Diluted intravenous solution in an infusion bag should be used within 6 hours when stored at room temperature, or used within 12 hours when refrigerated at 2 to 8°C (36 to 46°F).
 The combined storage time (reconstituted solution in the vial and diluted solution in the bag) and 3 hour infusion time should not exceed 6 hours at room temperature or 12 hours if refrigerated.

 In addition, drugs formulated at a basic or neutral pH may be incompatible with ORBACTIV.
 ORBACTIV should not be administered simultaneously with commonly used intravenous drugs through a common intravenous port.
 If the same intravenous line is used for sequential infusion of additional medications, the line should be flushed before and after infusion of ORBACTIV with D5W.

 More about Orbactiv (oritavancin)

-- Side Effects
+- Side effects

-- During Pregnancy
+- During pregnancy

 - Drug class: glycopeptide antibiotics